Relocation to Tubac

 The weather is great all year round.
 Late spring and early summer push temperatures into the hot zone briefly in the afternoon and, as the sunsets, bring those casual, balmy evenings so conducive to alfresco entertaining.
 Later summer brings the monsoons, heralded by the arrival of thunder, lightning and brief downpours that soak the land and plummet the temperatures.
 Autumn is the best, with warm days and cool nights, perfect for long walks and bike rides.
 Winter is high season, with days in the 70s, as the village fills with snowbirds escaping the frozen north, and everyone heads out into the world to hike, bike and explore the surrounding countryside.
 You can do whatever you want whenever you want, all year round.

 To spend time in Tubac is to say that you are in touch with yourself, that you are confident with your time, that you can step back, appreciate a moment for that moment’s sake, and relish the simple beauty of a red tail hawk soaring on the thermals, or a Festival of Arts rivaling any in the world.
-This tiny town is the perfect spot for a former muckety-muck who craves solitude, but will be able to find stimulating company when needed (Fortune Small Business).
+This tiny town is the perfect spot for a former muckety-muck who craves solitude, but will be able to find stimulating company when needed (as mentioned in Fortune Small Business Magazine).